lowrycode/ski-arise-project/TO_DO.md

-Optimise images and video for web
+- Optimise images and video for web (used https://pixelied.com/convert to convert images to webp)
-Check use of fallback image with hero video (currently behind) Make quick reference icons accessible for those with screen readers
+- Check use of fallback image with hero video (currently behind)
+- Make quick reference icons accessible for those with screen readers